mBialczak/simpleARKANOID/README.md

    WHERE IN THE CODE: classes maintain the most part of the project, clearly seperated into files.
 Some files have helper classes grouped together in one header-source file pairs.
 In standalone files I have placed: namespace 'Colors' (Colors.hpp), namespace 'Paths'( Paths.hpp), enum classes grouped together (Enum.hpp).

 2. CRITERION: The project reads data from a file and process the data, or the program writes data to a file.
-   NOTE: The project reads data from an external file or writes data to a file as part of the necessary operation of the program.

    The project reads level files, parses them and uses the read information for retrieving level specifics.
 In particular, the layout of objects of class Block for each level is composed based on the level files data.

    WHERE IN THE CODE: the class LevelData loads and parses level files.
 The Game::LoadNewLevel function retrieves the information read from the file in the class LevelData for level construction and adjusting game state.

 3. CRITERION: The project accepts user input and processes the input.
-   NOTE: The project accepts input from a user as part of the necessary operation of the program.

    All the game control is based on the input from the keyboard.